Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Consequences of chronic coronary heart disease

-Ischemic heart disease, depending on the nature of the disease, is divided into two clinical forms - acute and chronic.
+Coronary heart disease, depending on the nature of the disease, is divided into two clinical forms - acute and chronic.
 Chronic ischemic heart disease is one of the most important problems of humanity.
 The disease is characterized by a high mortality rate due to cardiac arrest.
-More than 70% of people around the world die from this disease every year.
-Elderly people are more susceptible to hibs, of whom most are men aged 50-60.
+Every year, more than 70% of people around the world die from this disease.
+Elderly people are more susceptible to Hibs than others, of whom most of– men aged 50–60 years.

 The heart muscle (myocardium), thanks to the blood flow, consumes a lot of oxygen.
-With lesions of the heart muscle, its blood supply is disrupted or stopped.
+When the heart muscle is damaged, its blood supply is disrupted or stopped.
 The cause of this condition is cholesterol plaques that form on the walls of the coronary vessels of the myocardium.
 They interfere with the delivery of oxygen and other nutrients to the heart.
-As a result, a state of oxygen starvation develops - ischemia.
+As a result, a state of oxygen starvation develops – ischemia.

-Chronic ischemic heart disease is characterized by gradual development, in which the symptoms of the disease appear and disappear.
+Chronic ischemic heart disease is characterized by a gradual development, during which signs of the disease appear and disappear.
 If the disease is not treated at this stage, it will progress and can be fatal.

 In chronic ischemia, the following symptoms are expressed: